2DGD-F0TH/2DGD_F0TH/PULL_REQUEST_TEMPLATE.md

 - [ ] My contribution follows the contribution guidelines
 - [ ] I added myself in the contributors section (or I am already present)
-- [ ] I consent that my contribution will be distributed under the CC BY-NC License
+- [ ] I consent that my contribution will be distributed under the CC BY-NC-SA License